-- Revised Q56. - Updated the HOS prenotification letters, the letter for first questionnaire, the letter for replacement questionnaire and the reminder/thank-you postcard.
+- Updated the HOS prenotification letters, the letter for first questionnaire, the letter for replacement questionnaire and the reminder/thank-you postcard. - Updated the Fall Risk Management measure and Q51.

 This measure provides a general indication of how well an MAO manages the physical and mental health of its members.
 The survey measures physical and mental health status at the beginning of a two-year period and again at the end of a two-year period, when a change score is calculated.
 Each member's health status is categorized as "better than expected," "the same as expected" or "worse than expected," accounting for death and risk-adjustment factors.
 MAO-specific results are assigned as percentages of members whose health status was better, the same or worse than expected.